 Thursday, 9 May 2013

-Step 16 - Tips for the Transition from School to Work
+Step 16 - 5 Tips to Transition from Student to Professional

 Today I want to talk about how students can transition to full-time work.
 Any student knows that student life is very different from working life, as they differ in some of the following ways:

-Class times are in block vs. Word days are 8 hours straight
+Class times are in blocks vs. Word days are 8 hours straight

 Classes teach and you learn vs. You are require to perform on the job